Pat White: Miami Dolphins

-White was drafted by the Miami Dolphins with the 44th overall pick of the 2009 NFL draft, through a pick acquired from the Washington Redskins in a trade that sent Jason Taylor to Washington.
+White was selected by the Miami Dolphins with the 44th overall pick of the 2009 NFL draft, through a pick acquired from the Washington Redskins in a trade that sent Jason Taylor to Washington.
 After being drafted, Dolphins' general manager Jeff Ireland stated that White would be in competition for the starting quarterback job with Chad Pennington and Chad Henne, while also being used in the Wildcat formation (effectively making it a spread), and as a receiver.
 On August 1, 2009, the Dolphins agreed to terms with White on a four-year deal worth around $4.5 million.
 The deal included $2.4 million in guaranteed money.

 In the opening preseason game against the Jaguars, White was 2-of-7 passing for 14 yards and one interception (after it was tipped by the receiver).
 He also had six rushing attempts for 20 yards.

 White's first big play was set up in shotgun formation in Week 9 against the New England Patriots.
 The play was an option but White kept it himself and rushed for 33 yards before being stopped.